Fill in order details

 ■Salmond, S. W., & Echevarria, M. (2017).
 Healthcare Transformation and Changing Roles for Nursing.
 Orthopedic nursing36(1), 12–25. https://doi.org/10.1097/NOR.0000000000000308

-what is the board of nursing?
+What is the board of nursing?

 A board of nursing is a regulatory agency that is responsible for overseeing the practice of nursing within a specific state or territory.
 The primary purpose of a board of nursing is to protect the public by ensuring that nurses are qualified to practice nursing safely and competently.